defifuture/erc20-batched-meta-transactions/README.md

 ### Too big due block number

 The relayer could trick the meta tx sender into adding too big due block number - this means a block by which the meta tx must be processed.
-The block number could be significantly into the future, for example 10 years into the future.
+The block number could be far in the future, for example, 10 years in the future.
 This means that relayer would have 10 years to submit the meta transaction.

 **One way** to solve this problem is by adding an upper bound constraint for a block number within the smart contract.
-For example, we could say that the specified due block number must not be biger than 100'000 blocks from the current one (this is around 17 days in the future if we assume 15 seconds block time).
+For example, we could say that the specified due block number must not be bigger than 100'000 blocks from the current one (this is around 17 days in the future if we assume 15 seconds block time).

 ```solidity
 // the meta tx should be processed until (including) the specified block number, otherwise it is invalid